MultiW/video-detection-frontend/README.md

 The horizontal table displaying the scores for each prediction should be centered.
 Currently, for example, the "Vet Hospital" stream's sole prediction prediction is aligned left.

+### Display Order of Scores
+* The display order of the scores should be sorted by x-coordinate of the bounding box.
+In other words, scores for bounding boxes on the left of the image should be displayed first.
+This helps the user match the bounding box in the image with the score.

+### Color Annotations (Bounding Boxes) in the Images
+Currently, the color of bounding boxes is randomized.
+However, the color of the bounding boxes should be chosen such that it constrasts against the color of the image.
+Perhaps the bounding box can be a color that contrasts the "average" color of the image.

 ## **Technology Stack**
 This project is written using React and TypeScript.
 It's a ```create-react-app``` project.